zenan-angus-wang/m3-markdown/exercise-3/README.md

 A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

 See `complete` branch for answers.

+# ls
+>ls

+Here's more information about the ls command:

+* If you type `ls -l`, it prints out list in long format
+* If you type `ls -a`, it prints out directory entries whose names begin with a dot(.)